 This section describes a set of methods which use the forwards KL divergence for the loss, rather than the reverse KL described in Sec.~\ref{sec:flow-review}.
 The forwards KL divergence is defined as an expectation value under the target distribution, rather than the model distribution as in the case of the reverse KL.
-This makes it more natural to optimize the forwards KL divergence when given target-distributed samples generated using some other sampling method, whereas reverse KL is most naturally suited for self-training.
-However, as we introduce below, the forwards KL divergence can also be employed in a self-training scheme using reweighted samples drawn from the model distribution.
-Unlike reverse KL self-training, forwards KL self-training permits data augmentation, allowing the mode structure to be incorporated into the training data by hand, which can be done in a statistically exact way using the mixture model constructions discussed in Sec.~\ref{sec:mixture-models}.
+This makes it more natural to optimize the forwards KL divergence using target-distributed samples generated using some other sampling method, whereas reverse KL is most naturally suited for self-training with model-distributed samples.
+However, as we introduce below, the forwards KL divergence can also be employed in a self-training scheme using reweighted model samples.
+Unlike reverse KL self-training, forwards KL self-training permits data augmentation, allowing the mode structure to be incorporated into the training data by hand.
+This can be done in a statistically exact way using the mixture model constructions discussed in Sec.~\ref{sec:mixture-models}.